 It is possible to load shared libraries generated by GHC in other programs not written in Haskell, so they are suitable for using as plugins.
 Of course to construct a plugin you will have to use the FFI to export C functions and follow the rules about initialising the RTS.
-See
+See ghc --make -dynamic -shared -fPIC Foo.hs -o libfoo.so

-Making a Haskell library that can be called from foreign code (page 550).
+Making a Haskell library that can be called from foreign code (page 538).
 In particular you will probably want to export a C function from your shared library to initialise the plugin before any Haskell functions are called.

-To build Haskell modules that export a C API into a shared library use the -dynamic (page 225), -fPIC (page 224) and -shared (page 226) flags:
+To build Haskell modules that export a C API into a shared library use the -dynamic (page 212), -fPIC (page 211) and -shared (page 213) flags: